wasim15185/jetpack-compose-tutorial/README.md

 Here , we use navigation will happen between two screen `1.
 HomeScreen` and `2.
 DetailScreen` .

-At first , we have to define Unique Route name inside sealed class named `ScreensHolder`
+At first , we have to define Unique Route name inside sealed class named `ScreensHolder` .
+In this class parameter is String which is route and it must be unique  and there are two object inside the `ScreensHolder` class .

 ```
 sealed class ScreensHolder(val route:String){